-With Nantucket being so seasonal, many people think the island shuts down after August, but oh contraire!
-The island’s outdoor activities, fundraisers and festivals continue week after week with what is typically fantastic weather in September and early October.
-Most restaurants and shops stay open until (at least) Columbus Day and many stay open much longer.
+With Nantucket being so seasonal, many people think the island shuts down after August, but au contraire!
+The island’s outdoor activities, weddings, fundraisers and festivals continue week after week and we typically enjoys fantastic weather in September and early October.
+Most restaurants and shops stay open until Columbus Day, with many staying open much longer.
 The beaches remain fabulous as the water and weather temperature stay warm but the crowds thin.
 Accommodations are much easier to come by and if you’re considering a last-minute trip, call us today to find out which of our properties are available this fall in Nantucket.

 #2 Fishing Tournaments!

-The Whaling Museum is open daily from 10am–5pm until October 29th.
-They open back up November 4th-19th on weekends and have special holiday hours and events in December.
-Historic sites including Oldest House, Old Mill, Old Gaol, Greater Light, Fire Hose Cart House stay open daily from 10am-4pm until October 9th.
+The Whaling Museum is open daily from 9am-5pm until October 14 and 10 am–4 pm from October 15 until the end of December.
+Historic sites including Oldest House, Old Mill, Old Gaol, Greater Light, Fire Hose Cart House stay open daily from 11 am-4 pm until October 15.
 Sankaty Lighthouse and Great Point Lighthouse are also incredibly beautiful in the fall, with gorgeous foliage and light.
-Don’t forget your camera!
+Most importantly, don’t forget your camera!

 #5 Halloween on Main Street

 Following up on the heels of the Daffodil parade in the spring and July 4th festivities, the Nantucket Halloween parade on Main Street is not to be missed!
 Thousands of islanders congregate for the parade that starts at 4:30pm on October 31st.
-Arrive to town early for easy parking and to go trick-or-treating at the shops on Main Street.
-Don’t forget to stop by Fisher Real Estate and say hi!
-Prizes go out to the best dressed at the top of Main Street at 5:00pm!
+Arrive to town early for easy parking and see all your friends trick-or-treating at the shops on Main Street- if you can recognize them!
+Prizes go out to the best dressed at the top of Main Street at 5:00pm.
+Finally, don’t forget to stop by Fisher Real Estate and say hi.

-Scalloping season on Nantucket is from October 4th to March 31st, 2018.
-Recreational scallopers can take scallops Wednesday through Sunday.
+Scalloping season on Nantucket is from November 1st, 2019 to March 31st, 2020.
+Recreational scallopers can collect scallops Wednesday through Sunday.
 Get your permit at the Harbormaster’s office at 34 Washington Street.
 Ready to get your feet wet?
-Read Judy Water’s information blog post on the Fall Scalloping Season in Nantucket.
+Read our information blog post on the Fall Scalloping Season in Nantucket.
 Fisher Tip: Nantucket Bay scallops come in all sizes but keep in mind that in order to keep the scallops you “catch” they must have a well-defined raised annual growth line on the shell.

 #7 Cranberry Festival

-The Nantucket Conservation Foundation will be hosting this special fall event on October 7th from 11:00am-4:00pm, rain or shine.
-Take a trip to the Milestone Cranberry Bog for the 14th Annual Cranberry Festival to watch the berry harvest!
-With family activities, music, hay rides, petting zoo and great photo opportunities!
-This year the Festival is going organic!
-Fisher Tip: admission is free and parking is $15 a car.
+The Nantucket Conservation Foundation will be hosting this special family fall event on October 12th, 2019 from 11:00am-4:00pm, rain or shine.
+Take a trip to the Milestone Cranberry Bog for the 16th Annual Cranberry Festival to watch the berry harvest!
+Join in the fun with cranberry-themed activities, music, a Nanpuppets show, hay rides, a petting zoo and great photo opportunities!
+Fisher Tip: admission is free and parking is $20 a car.

 Popular restaurants that may have been a challenge to get into this summer are now much easier to enjoy.
 Lola 41, The Nautilus, Galley Beach and CRU are some restaurants that have more flexibility in September and October.
-On top of that, we are treated to Fall Restaurant Week from September 25th – October 1st.
+On top of that, we are treated to Fall Restaurant Week from September 30th – October 6th, 2019.
 Most restaurants that participate in Restaurant Week on Nantucket offer a three-course prix fixe menu, but some offer options from their entire menu.
-Fisher favorites include The Pearl, Centre Street Bistro, Dune, Languedoc, Proprietors, Straight Wharf and Ventuno!
+Fisher picks include The Pearl, Centre Street Bistro, Dune, Le Languedoc, Proprietors, Straight Wharf and Ventuno!
 Most Nantucket restaurants will publish menus on their websites.
-Check their website for participating restaurants, menus and deals.
+Check the Nantucket Restaurant Week website for participating restaurants, menus and deals.